Sunlight is said to be the best of disinfectants.

 However, we can’t have this debate in the dark.
 Powerful corporations and governments need to strike a transparent tone and, where reasonable, provide the opportunity for recourse and discourse.

 Information asymmetry is power.
 In any negotiation, leverage is about “having something” on your adversary.
 Frank Underwood has taught this lesson well.
-If your adversary is your customer or your citizens, the bar is pretty high to justify knowing their secrets.
+If your adversaries are your customers or your citizens, the bar is pretty high to justify knowing their secrets.

 Get Off My Lawn (wherever that is)